panphora/widget.js/README.md

 ### Notes
 - this script should be executed immediately, without a defer or async attribute
   - or this line should be added to your css: `[widget] {display: none;}`
+- limitations (for now -- pull requests accepted)
-- limitation: can't change more than one `[widget-status]` per click
+  - can't change more than one `[widget-status]` per click
     - this means you can't attach `[widget-status]` to more than one element in triggered element's ancestors
+    - this means only one `[widget-status]` will change if two `[widget-clickaway]`s are activated